What does a new charter school in Rock Hill mean for students, York County schools?

 "Our mission is to get kids to the next level," Corley said.
 "With a mission such as ours and the tools we are given, we can do a lot of things that other comprehensive high schools and districts can’t.
 There are a lot of things we can give you, but you have got to be academically inclined."

-Dual credit courses also are offered at traditional schools in York County, including Rock Hill, and at York Preparatory Academy, also a public charter school in Rock Hill.
+Dual credit courses also are offered at traditional high schools in York County, including Rock Hill, and at York Preparatory Academy, also a public charter school in Rock Hill.
 At Oceanside, Gray and Legion, students who enroll in the dual credit program strictly take those courses their junior and senior years, along with online electives.
 Students typically graduate with 52-60 hours of college credit -- at no cost, Helms said.

 Smith's mother, Susan, who also has a rising sophomore at Oceanside, said the school's model has allowed her children to take a rigorous course load while playing a sport.